ShaAnder/WeRevo/README.md

 ### Features

-The website is comprised of a home page, an activities page, pages giving the user information about the disciplines of yoga and meditation as well as a signup page for future features.
+The website is comprised of a home page, an activities page, pages giving the user information about the activities of yoga and meditation as well as a signup page for future features.

 All Pages on the website are responsive and have: